 -

-In this module, you will learn some vocabulary to talk about the environment (die Umwelt) using Das Digitale Wörterbuch der Deutschen Sprache (DWDS), a large electronic collection of German texts known as a corpus.
-Let’s explore what words German speakers use to talk about the environment.
-Go to DWDS homepage and type Umwelt in the search box.
+In this module, you will learn some vocabulary to talk about the internet (das Internet) using Das Digitale Wörterbuch der Deutschen Sprache (DWDS), a large electronic collection of German texts known as a corpus.
+Let’s explore what words German speakers use to talk about the internet.
+Go to DWDS homepage and type Internet in the search box.
 You will be taken to a page that gives you a lot of information about this word, but we will focus on the so-called ‘word cloud’ which is available in the Typische Verbindungen section.
-The word cloud above shows words that commonly occur with the word Umwelt.
-They are called collocates of Umwelt.…
+This word cloud shows the words that commonly occur with the word Internet; such words are known as collocates.…

 -